Jxexo/roblox-scraper/README.md

 # roblox-scraper
-Download the ZIP file then extarct it then run the python file then everything should be easy for u to get done fr
+Download the ZIP file, extract it, and run the Python file.
+After that, everything should be straightforward for you to complete.